Factory Accident Claims

 - Back injuries can be sustained in accidents caused by lifting objects

-- Industrial deafness can happen if you have been exposed to loud noises in a factory for a long period of time and have not been given the correct ear protection
+- Industrial deafness can develop following exposure to loud noises in a factory for a long period of time, without the correct ear protection

 - Electric shock injuries happen if there has been an electronic item which has not been maintained correctly and has become faulty

 As mentioned earlier, there are many different ways in which your employer help prevent accidents in the factory workplace.
 Below are some of those responsibilities:

 - Employers must supply Personal Protective clothing and equipment (PPE) if their staff work with or alongside potentially dangerous chemicals/substances or materials